-We found no evidence of complementarity effects that would be driven by trait differences between varieties, including under resource limitation.
+While we found strong complementarity effects between varieties under resource limitation, these effects were mostly driven by average trait values in pure stands, and we found no evidence that trait differences between varieties contributed to complementarity effects.
 This could be explained by the fact that functional differences between varieties were not large enough 3-weeks after sowing to generate complementarity effects.
 A second hypothesis is that we did not measure the “right” traits to detect complementarity effects, notably belowground.
-Our phenotyping method did not allow us accessing traits such as root diameter or root tissue density.
+Our phenotyping method did not allow us to access traits such as root diameter or root tissue density.
 Other traits could not be computed due to root overlapping between adjacent plants (e.g., root angle) or to the reduced size of the Rhizotube® (e.g., root depth).
 However, such traits have rarely been found to associated with complementarity effects in ecological studies (Fort et al., 2014; Bakker et al., 2018).
 Previous studies in rice varietal mixtures also failed to find evidence of belowground niche complementarity driven by differences in morphological and architectural root traits such as rooting depth, root diameter, or specific root length (Montazeaud et al., 2018).
 Overall, this study confirm that root trait differences alone are less likely to generate complementarity effects in varietal mixtures than they are for example in intercropping where differences in root foraging strategies between species can be more significant (Zhang et al., 2014; Homulle et al., 2022; Schmutz and Schöb, 2023).

 Root area as the main driver of competitive hierarchy

 We identified root area as the main driver of plant biomass and mixing effects in our experiment.
 The average root area of the two varieties in pure stands could explain up to 50% of RYT variability under resource-limiting conditions.
-A higher root area in pure stand was associated with a greater biomass reduction in mixture, especially when the mixture partner had a lower root area.
+A higher root area in pure stands was associated with a greater biomass reduction in mixture, especially when the mixture partner had a lower root area.
 These results support the idea of an early-stage belowground competitive hierarchy between varieties (Kunstler et al., 2012), where higher root area is associated with higher competitive ability.
 In line with these results, root functional traits associated with root foraging and absorption potential have already been shown to shape early-stage competitive hierarchies between grassland species (Fort et al., 2014; Ravenek et al., 2016; Wagg et al., 2017).
 The very high explanatory power of root area found in our study might be explained by the fact that this trait integrates several functional dimensions of the root system that are classically captured by distinct traits (e.g., root length density, specific root length, or root diameter).

 Root plasticity contributes to mixing effects